 Basic Rider Training

 The course will help you develop control skills and riding techniques adequate for the demands of urban traffic.
 It will allow you to become aware of your own limitations in skill, knowledge and physical abilities relative to the demands of motorcycling.
 The Basic Rider Training course will help you to develop an understanding of the hazards and problems which motorcyclists and scooter riders face and how to deal with them.
-Participants have access to motorcycles provided by The Saskatchewan Safety Council.
+Participants have access to a variety of motorcycles provided by the Saskatchewan Safety Council.
 The course is designed for the new rider – no prior experience is necessary.

 Training time involves both classroom and hands-on riding.
 Each lesson builds on the skills taught in the previous lesson.
 Students will be given a MOST (Motorcycle Operators Skill Test) and upon successful completion you will receive a certificate.